 It’s hard not to fall in love with the delightful city of South Bend, Indiana.
+When asked, “What is there to do in South Bend Indiana”, the answer is ALOT!
 There are plenty of fun things to do in South Bend that makes this one Indiana destination to add to your bucket list.

 From toddlers to teenagers South Bend is full of activities that will keep everyone entertained.
 Here are six fun things to do during your visit to South Bend, Indiana.
 We were hosted by Visit South Bend to highlight these family-friendly attractions.
 As always opinions are my own.